Canada has an international reputation for enabling global talent recruitment.

 In fact, in early 2021, the prestigious management firm Boston Consulting Group named Canada the #1 destination for global talent.
-This reputation is built on exceptional business-friendly immigration programs that can help your company attract, retain and relocate the world’s best international talent to Canada.
+This reputation is built on exceptional business immigration programs that can help your company attract, retain and relocate the world’s best international talent to Canada.

 It isn’t always easy to know which program works best for your company’s growth needs.
 To help, we’ve put together a simplified business immigration decision tree that outlines some of the most important programs available to businesses located in Canada.
 It isn’t comprehensive, but it’ll give you an idea of what to expect.

 Here’s our business immigration decision tree: